Multicast causes clients to "unpossess" and if the pawns they had are destroyed, crashes the game

 My client’s Player Controller got destroyed and recreated (On destroyed and On Begin Play Events both fired) whenever a multicast reached that Player Controller. (from a Client to a run on Server event to a multicast event - all on a player controller class).

 This is super annoying and should be explained better.
 Or at least give a proper error message.
-Instead it simply destroys and creates a new Player Controller, which doesn’t make sense and breaks the whole functionality along the way.
+Instead it simply destroys and creates a new Player Controller, which doesn’t make sense and breaks whole functionality along way.

 I don’t use any pawns because it’s only a lobby level with UI only.
 Instead of creating pawns just to use multicast events, I chose to iterate over all player controller (on server → get all actor of type xyzPlayerController) and for each of them, I called a run on owning Client.